DJ1TJOO/shapez.io-modloader/README.md

 # Setup mod

+-   ./setup_mod
+    or
--   cd empty_mod
+-   cd mod
 -   yarn
--   add atlas folder to the empty_mod
+-   add atlas folder to the mod
--   add themes folder to the empty_mod
+-   add themes folder to the mod
--   add icons folder to the empty_mod
+-   add icons folder to the mod

-rename empty_mod folder to your mods name in ./empty_mod/src/js/main.js add uuid and change other info, in ./modloader/src/js/main.js uncomment the empty_mod and change the uuid
+optional: rename mod folder to your mods name, then also change the mod.bat

+in ./mod/src/js/main.js add uuid and change other info, in ./modloader/src/js/main.js change the uuid

 # Run mod

-## Terminal 1:
+### Terminal 1:

+-   ./modloader
+    or
--   cd ./empty_mod
+-   cd ./modloader/gulp
 -   gulp

-## Terminal 2:
+### Terminal 2:

+-   ./mod
+    or
--   cd ./modloader/gulp
+-   cd ./mod
 -   gulp